andrew-moreno/cpen400A-assignment/README.md

 # CPEN400A Assignment: Building Modern Web Applications

 This project was a semester long assignment as part of a computer engineering course I took during my degree.
-The course was focused around full-stack development of modern web applications.
 This assignment consisted of 5 parts, each dedicated to a key component of full stack development:
 1. Building the Client-side GUI
 2. Dynamically Rendering the Client-side Application
 3. Exchanging Data with the Server